CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

 \subsection{More Analysis}

 \bfs{Action latent space.} To qualitatively validate the alignment between visual dynamics and physical control, we visualize retrieved video clips corresponding to learned latent representations in Fig.~\ref{fig:latent_act}.
-Given the high dimensionality and diversity of the codebook (size 256), exact token matches across heterogeneous datasets are sparse.
-Therefore, we cluster the action tokens into 32 semantic groups and visualize samples belonging to the same cluster.
+Given the high dimensionality and diversity of the 256-entry codebook, exact token matches across heterogeneous datasets are sparse.
+We therefore cluster the action tokens into 32 semantic groups and visualize samples from the same cluster.
 As shown, the learned latent space exhibits strong semantic consistency across domains.
-For instance, Group 1 captures the ``move right'' primitive, while Group 2 captures ``put down'', regardless of whether the agent is a human (Ego4D) or a robot (Astribot/AgiBot).
-Crucially, to verify that these latents encode precise motion rather than merely high-level semantics, we decode the latent codes back into 3D trajectories using the action decoder.
+For instance, Group 1 captures the ``move right'' primitive, while Group 2 captures ``put down'', regardless of whether the agent is a human from Ego4D or a robot from Astribot/AgiBot.
+To verify that these latents encode precise motion rather than only high-level semantics, we decode the latent codes back into 3D trajectories using the action decoder.
 We project these 3D points onto the 2D image plane, visualized as red arrows in the Astribot S1 frames.
-The tight alignment between the projected arrows and the actual object manipulation confirms that our contrastive pretraining effectively grounds visual changes into physically executable actions.
-Note that we only visualize trajectories for the self-collected Astribot dataset, as the accurate camera extrinsics required for 3D-to-2D projection were unavailable for the AgiBot and Ego4D datasets.
+The tight alignment between the projected arrows and the actual object manipulation confirms that our contrastive pretraining effectively grounds visual changes in physically executable actions.
+We visualize trajectories only for the self-collected Astribot dataset, as the accurate camera extrinsics required for 3D-to-2D projection were unavailable for the AgiBot and Ego4D datasets.

+We further compare the learned VD-VAE feature distribution with and without contrastive learning in Fig.~\ref{fig:tsne_vis}.
+Following the teaser visualization, we manually select three semantic action categories, each containing 20 paired examples, and apply t-SNE to the encoded features.
+With contrastive learning, features from the same semantic action form more compact clusters, whereas removing the contrastive loss leads to more dispersed and overlapping distributions.
+This indicates that the contrastive objective improves the organization of the action latent space beyond reconstructing visual dynamics alone.

+\bfs{Human data.} To better understand whether human videos mainly transfer task semantics or low-level dexterous actions, we conduct a controlled ablation on the \textit{Make Bouquets} task.
+The total training budget is fixed to 500 episodes, and we vary the proportion of human videos in this mixture, with the remaining episodes drawn from robot teleoperation.
+We further construct an estimated-pose baseline using WiLoR~\cite{wilor}, an off-the-shelf monocular 3D hand localization and reconstruction method.
+For this baseline, the palm position is used as a proxy for the end-effector position, and the distance between the index fingertip and thumb fingertip is linearly mapped to the gripper width.